sambacha/fontParts/README.md

 ### Other stuff.

 - We need to look through the various modules in RoboFab and see if there are any that we should retain.
 For example, the classic gString.
+- We need to consider how to handle the naming of environment specific methods.
+An environment may have a `font.blahBlahBlah(foo, bar)` method.
+In 10 years, we may want to implement our own version of `font.blahBlahBlah()` and we may not want the same API as the environment's API.